Barbary falcon: Taxonomy

-Conservation and Threats
+Conservation and threats

 The population of Barbary Falcons was once considered endangered but is now increasing.
-In the Canary Islands the population of breeding pairs has increased from seven breeding pairs in 1988 restricted to the eastern islands to 75 breeding pairs in 2006 amongst the entire archipelago.
-The species was though to be extinct from Tenerife but a 2007 study found 26 breeding pairs on the island with potential for further increase indicated by suitable, unoccupied cliffs on the island.
+In the Canary Islands the population of breeding pairs increased from seven breeding pairs in 1988, restricted to the eastern islands, to 75 breeding pairs in 2006 across the entire archipelago.
+The species was thought to be extinct in Tenerife but a 2007 study found 26 breeding pairs on the island with potential for further increase indicated by suitable, unoccupied cliffs on the island.
 This increase has been attributed to increased urbanisation as the falcons primary food source is the domestic pigeon.
-Pigeon racing is a popular sport on the Canary Islands leading the falcons to be persecuted by local pigeon racers.
+Pigeon racing is a popular sport on the Canary Islands, leading the falcons to be persecuted by local pigeon racers.
 This human-wildlife conflict is exacerbated by misinformation such as the widespread belief that the falcons are not native to the islands.